FreeRTOS/corePKCS11/MISRA.md

 _Ref 11.1.1_

-- MISRA C-2012 Rule 11.1 Doesn't allow conversions between function pointers and any other type However, since we're just using this to supress the compiler warning, we're also fine with supressing the MISRA violation related to this line as well.
+- MISRA C-2012 Rule 11.1 Doesn't allow conversions between function pointers and any other type However, since we're just using this to suppress the compiler warning, we're also fine with suppressing the MISRA violation related to this line as well.

 #### Rule 12.1

 _Ref 12.1.1_

-- MISRA C-2012 Rule 12.1 Requires precendence of operators within an expression to be explicit.
+- MISRA C-2012 Rule 12.1 Requires precedence of operators within an expression to be explicit.
     The third party macro being used here throws a violation when used.
-Adding additional parens to the call or to the decleration doesn't remove the violation, so we supress it.
+Adding additional parens to the call or to the decleration doesn't remove the violation, so we suppress it.

 #### Rule 11.5